JWKennington/pynstein/docs/index.rst

 PyStein Documentation
 =====================

-The `pystein` package contains utilities for computing symbolic utilities for computing various quantities that arise in general relativity.
+The `pystein` package contains utilities for computing symbolic quantities that arise in general relativity.
 Presently, this package is essentially a `sympy` extension that computes components of tensors directly.

 .. toctree::
    :maxdepth: 2